Let’s talk about functional trainers, also called cable machines.

 First of all, this is a full featured power rack or squat rack for use with any of the barbell exercises such as squats and bench presses.
 It has commercial grade J-Hooks (J-cups) and safeties (via spotter arms) which can be adjusted to any height position you need.

-It’s got a chin up bar with multi-grip options.
+It’s got a chin up / pull up bar with multi-grip options.
 The ergonomic multi-grip chin-up/pull-up station lets you use close grip, wide grip, overhand, underhand, etc.

 And it even has storage for plates and barbells, as well as your handle attachments.